 Our purpose at The Joint Corp. is to improve the quality of life for the patients we serve.
-We deliver that through our network of 400+ retail outlets, supported by more than 1,000 fully-licensed chiropractic doctors, who performed nearly five million chiropractic adjustments last year alone.
-Our doctors provide patient care, focused on pain relief and ongoing wellness to promote healthy, active lifestyles.
+We deliver that through our network of 370+ retail outlets utilizing more than 800 fully licensed chiropractic doctors, who performed more than 4 million chiropractic adjustments last year alone.
+Our doctors provide patient care focused on pain relief and ongoing wellness to promote healthy, active lifestyles.